 There are many new innovations in painting that include safe painting technology.
 These may include specialised ladder gangways that consist of a raised platform to reduce single ladder safety issues, as well as new painter strategy plans that aim to be more efficient in their use of paint, as well as to get the job done right, and safely.

 Whilst your house condition will determine the relative safety of the painting job at hand, there are many things you can do which have been included in this article to help reduce the dangers of house painting and increase the likelihood of a well-painted finished job.

 Only use recommended tools when choosing the safest equipment, ask your local professional for a programmed maintenance service, use good ladder safety, as well as perform a before and after review to ensure that the house painting has been well prepared, as well as finished.

-Professional painters such as Priority Coatings ensure that your house is painted in a safe way, and is left ready to live in from the off.
-The priority coatings safe maintenance strategy ensures that only recommended paint removal processes are adhered to, as well as commercial grade equipment and tools, are used in a safe and efficient way.
+Professional painters such as Priority One Coatings ensure that your house is painted in a safe way, and is left ready to live in from the off.
+The priority coatings safe maintenance strategy ensures that only recommended paint removal processes are adhered to, as well as commercial-grade equipment and tools, are used in a safe and efficient way.

 The paint is applied professionally and the client is left with expert advice on how to maintain their homes’ paint for years to come, making Priority One Coatings one of the few professional painting companies that take pride in its safety service.